chrislo27/RhythmHeavenRemixEditor/docs/Exporting.md

 the remix as an mp3 file.
 The maximum file size is 15 MB. picosong's [Terms of Service](https://picosong.com/tos) and [Acceptable Use Policy](https://picosong.com/aup) apply.

-You could also simply distribute the `rhre3` file.
-Other people with the program can open them and listen to it, but is far less convenient (especially in version mismatches).